7th September 2017

 The Border Terrier is amongst the most popular breeds in the UK.
 Their coat is made out of two different types.
 The outer-coat is wiry while their undercoat is soft but dense, this makes them super weather resistant.
 Like the Cairn Terrier, they also require an occasional hand strip to remove their dead hair.

-You’ll be able to find a policy that’s perfect for your scruffy pets on our website so you can protect yourself against any unexpected costs from vet bills.
-To keep up to date with our campaigns, charity visits, exciting giveaways, or to share your beautiful scruffy pets visit our Facebook page.
+You’ll be able to find a pet insurance policy that’s perfect for your scruffy pets on our website so you can protect yourself against any unexpected costs from vet bills.
+To keep up to date with our campaigns, charity visits, exciting giveaways, or to share your beautiful scruffy pets visit the Animal Friends Facebook page.